05 Jun Victoria Necklace

-Puffs are a number of elongated stitches worked into the same stitch and then finished together.
-YO, insert into next stitches, pull a loop through the stitch and then pull it up to the height of all other stitches in the row.
-Once the desired number of half finished stitches have been completed, YO and pull through all loops on hook to complete the Puff.
+A bobble is a number of stitches, half finished and all worked into the same st. Work each stitch until the last step, omitting this final step.
+Once the desired number of half finished sts have been completed, YO and then pull through all loops on the hook in one go to complete the bobble.

 - ch = chain

 - ch1sp = worked into a chain space

 - -inc = increase (crochet 2 stitches into the same stitch, example: sc-inc)